jonschmok/ebola-aid/GettingStarted.md

   + **Important:** Android Studio currently does not support JDK 8, so make sure that your version is correct.
 2. Run the JDK installer that you just downloaded.

+## MySQL
+MySQL is a relatonal database that will essentially be storing all of our patient data in the back-end.
+We won't directly be interacting with MySQL in code, as OpenMRS has APIs that abstracts a lot of the complex database queries/commands and from us.
+However, we need to install MySQL on our dev machines so that the OpenMRS server can run.

+1. Go to http://www.sitepoint.com/how-to-install-mysql/ for instructions on how to install MySQL.
+  + Complete steps 1, 2, 4, 5, 6.

 ## Android Studio
 This is the IDE we will be using for Android development.